iterative/dvc.org/content/docs/api-reference/params_show.md

 }
 ```

-`stages` can also be an iterable of strings:
+Or an iterable of strings:

 ```py
 import dvc.api